 Open a Bank Account and Credit Card

 Once you have your EIN and you’ve filed for what’s required in your state, you should be able to open a business bank account.
 At this stage, it’s a good idea to open a business credit card, too.
 Regardless of your business entity, it’s always smart to keep your personal and business expenses separate.
-This is also a good time to decide how you’ll track income and expenses, like through a program like Quickbooks.
+This is also a good time to decide how you’ll track income and expenses, like through a program like Quickbooks which can be used together with WooCommerce.

 Create Your Brand Identity and Customer Persona